zeromq/zebra/README.md

 This is the class interface:

+    //  This is a draft class, and may change without notice.
+It is disabled in
+    //  stable builds by default.
+If you use this in applications, please ask
+    //  for it to be pushed to stable state.
+Use --enable-drafts to enable.
+    //  Self test of this class.
+    ZEBRA_EXPORT void
+        zeb_handler_test (bool verbose);

+    #ifdef ZEBRA_BUILD_DRAFT_API
     //  To work with zeb_handler, use the CZMQ zactor API:
     //
     //  Create new zeb_handler instance, passing dispatcher endpoint: